dmarcotte/idea-handlebars/readme.md

     * Have a gander at the [contributor guidelines](https://github.com/dmarcotte/idea-handlebars/blob/master/contributing.md)
     * The [developer setup instructions](https://github.com/dmarcotte/idea-handlebars/blob/master/developer_environment.md) should get you up and running in no time
     * Look at [contribs-welcome issues](https://github.com/dmarcotte/idea-handlebars/issues?direction=desc&labels=contrib-welcome&page=1&sort=created&state=open) for ideas, or [submit an idea of your own](https://github.com/dmarcotte/idea-handlebars/issues/new)

-## Special thanks
-* [Bazaarvoice](http://www.bazaarvoice.com), my fantastic employer, for providing the time to work on this
-* Yehuda Katz for creating and maintaining [Handlebars](http://handlebarsjs.com/)
-* The Jetbrains team for making such a great, extensible IDE platform
-* Extra special thanks to Jan Dolecek and the [intellij-latte](https://github.com/juzna/intellij-latte) project (for having a clean code-base to learn from, and taking the time to make posts like [this gem](http://devnet.jetbrains.net/message/5450284?tstart=0); these went a long way to making this plug-in possible)